AUGMXNT/llm-tracker.info-vault/howto/AMD GPUs.md

 - https://rocm.docs.amd.com/en/latest/how-to/rocm-for-ai/index.html
 - https://rocm.docs.amd.com/en/latest/how-to/llm-fine-tuning-optimization/single-gpu-fine-tuning-and-inference.html
 - https://rocm.docs.amd.com/en/latest/how-to/llm-fine-tuning-optimization/multi-gpu-fine-tuning-and-inference.html

+You might also want to read this December 2024 article [SemiAnalysis: MI300X vs H100 vs H200 Benchmark Part 1: Training – CUDA Moat Still Alive](https://semianalysis.com/2024/12/22/mi300x-vs-h100-vs-h200-benchmark-part-1-training/) which focuses more on large-scale pre-training but adds some color on issues you might encounter with more advanced training.
+For MI300X in particular, you might also want to search for ROCm issues, [like this one](https://github.com/ROCm/ROCm/issues/4021) that took several months to resolve.

+(Interestingly, single GPU training, RDNA3 doesn't exhibit the same problems.
+Multi-GPU )
 ### axolotl
 This has been my preferred trainer for a while: https://github.com/axolotl-ai-cloud/axolotl It leverages [trl](https://github.com/huggingface/trl) and layers a bunch of optimizations, yaml configs, etc.